-CONNECTING PEOPLE TO THE RIVER AND ITS HISTORY
+CONNECTING PEOPLE TO THE RIVER

 Susquehanna Heritage is a non-profit organization and officially-designated Pennsylvania Heritage Area.
 We collaborate with local, state and national partners to advance our Vision for the Susquehanna Riverlands as a National Destination for outdoor fun and cultural discovery.
 Our work focuses on Placemaking that enhances the quality and appeal of the river’s special places and landscapes and Tourism Development that increases the visibility and readiness of the river as a visitor destination.
 We are part of HeritagePA, Pennsylvania’s statewide Heritage Area network, and are seeking recognition by the U.S. Congress as a National Heritage Area.

 Donating to Susquehanna Heritage during the ExtraGive will have double the impact this year!
 Each donation given online on Friday, November 16th will be matched dollar-for-dollar from a pool of […]